It’s the tried and tested method for many small businesses. It makes sense of course: local people buy the paper. You buy ad space. They buy from you.

 Pointy combines the local element of newspaper ads with digital advertising to help you create more customers for your retail store.
 Sure, you could spend a small fortune testing out digital ads or print advertising yourself – but why do that when a device can do it for you?

 Interested in how Pointy could grow your store?
-Click here or on the image below to watch a 2-minute walkthrough.
+Click here or on the image below to watch a 2-minute walkthrough or click on the gif below.